- ABOUT US

 Strong neighborhoods help ensure that Indianapolis is a safe, livable community for all of its residents.
-Some grantees in this area are the Indianapolis Neighborhood Housing Partnership, Local Initiatives Support Corporation Indianapolis (LISC), Indianapolis Neighborhood Resource Center (INRC) and community centers such as Edna Martin Christian Center and Shepherd Community Center.
+Some grantees in this area are Indianapolis Neighborhood Housing Partnership, Local Initiatives Support Corporation Indianapolis (LISC), Indianapolis Neighborhood Resource Center (INRC) and community centers such as Edna Martin Christian Center and Shepherd Community.

 Intellectual capital and community economic development are essential to Indianapolis’ efforts to be a place where people want to live, work and contribute to their community.
 Some grantees that promote intellectual capital and economic development, in addition to those funded through our education division, are Central Indiana Corporate Partnership (CICP) Foundation,16 Tech, Indianapolis Urban League, Greater Indianapolis Chamber of Commerce Foundation and Mid-States Minority Supplier Development Council.

 Effective and sustainable human service organizations are critical to helping Indianapolis be a caring community, where all residents are supported in overcoming challenges caused by food insecurity, homelessness, unemployment and underemployment, domestic violence and various disabilities.
-Some grantees in this area are United Way of Central Indiana, Gleaners, Second Helpings, Easterseals Crossroads, Indianapolis Urban League, the Coalition for Homelessness Intervention and Prevention (CHIP), Wheeler Mission, as well as community centers, such as John Boner Neighborhood Centers and La Plaza.
+Some grantees in this area are United Way of Central Indiana, Gleaners Food Bank of Indiana, Second Helpings, Easterseals Crossroads, Indianapolis Urban League, Coalition for Homelessness Intervention and Prevention (CHIP), Wheeler Mission Ministries and community centers such as John Boner Neighborhood Centers and La Plaza.